CvetelinStoimenov/CvetelinStoimenov.github.io/_posts/2024-11-14-my-journey-into-automation-qa-with-python.md

 ---
 layout: post
 title: "My Journey into Automation QA with Python"
-summary: "I share my journey of starting a course in Automation QA with Python.
-After completing the full QA path with C# at SoftUni, I decided to learn Python to expand my skill set.
-So far, I’ve been enjoying the learning process, starting with Python basics and progressing to more advanced topics.
-In my next article, I'll dive deeper into my first Python project, which involves building an object model of an organization and automating employee salary calculations.
-Stay tuned for more insights on my learning journey!"
+summary: "After completing the full QA path in C# at SoftUni, I'm excited to start learning Automation QA with Python.
+This course will help me expand my skills in automation testing and improve my understanding of Python for QA purposes."
 author: stoimenov
 date: '2024-11-14 2:00:00 +0530'
 category: career